Selected Resources for PhysicsBooks | Indexes | Periodicals | Web Sites | Help

 If you choose to use internet sites as information resources, you must cite them just as you must cite a book or journal article.
 For help citing webpages and other online resources, take a look at Citing Electronic Resources.

-If you are having trouble with your research, please contact Alisa Mizikar, the Science Librarian, via email at firstname.lastname@example.org or call extension 7515.
-You can also contact any of the reference librarians at email@example.com or at extension 7511.
+If you are having trouble with your research, please contact Alisa Mizikar, the Science Librarian, via email at email@example.com or by calling 937-327-7515.
+You can also contact any of the reference librarians at firstname.lastname@example.org or at 937-327-7511.

 Compiled by Alisa Mizikar.